 ASSAULT AND BATTERY DEFINED BY SAN DIEGO LAW FIRM

-Assault is the threat of harmful violence on another person, even if that person is there is no physical contact and that person is not actually touched.
+Assault is the threat of harmful violence on another person, even if there is no physical contact and that person is not actually touched.
 The battery is the unwanted touching of another person with the intent to cause injury.
 Assault and battery are actually two separate crimes and can be prosecuted as either a misdemeanor or a felony, depending on the circumstances.
 If a gun is involved, you’re talking 20 years in prison.
 To get a better understanding of the charges you’re facing and the legal options you have, contact a criminal defense attorney as soon as possible.

 (Click a statute below for additional information)